DonGuillotine/multisig-contract/README.md

 ### Deploying the Contracts

-Use the `deploy.js` script to deploy the contracts on the blockchain:
+Use the `deploy.js` script to deploy the contracts on the blockchain, feel free to use any testnet or mainnet of your choice (For Mainnet deployment, test the code thoroughly and audit):
 ```bash
 npx hardhat run scripts/deploy.js --network sepolia
 ```